vitessio/vt/README.md

         logs at or above this threshold go to stderr (default 2) -topo-flavor string
-        choose a topo server from etcd2, zk2 or consul (default "etcd2") -v value
+        choose a topo server from etcd2, zk2 or consul (default "etcd2") -trace string
+        Do a vexplain trace on all queries and store the output in the given file.
+  -v value
         log level for V logs
   -vmodule value